yhkaplan/LattnerBot/README.md

 * Replace cloc with github API so bot doesn't need to be on local machine
    * Maybe asking about the the Swift 4.0 branch: https://github.com/nerdishbynature/octokit.swift
    * Then using this API: https://developer.github.com/v3/repos/#list-languages
-* OR: use light persistance framework thats SPM compatible:
+* OR: use light persistance framework thats SPM compatible or plain old JSON
    * https://github.com/saoudrizwan/Disk
    * https://github.com/PerfectlySoft/Perfect-SQLite
    * https://github.com/dreymonde/Shallows
+* Or add coverage reports